dlebansais/FormattedNumber/README.md

 ## Leading zeroes

 Sometimes having zeroes at the begining of a number is acceptable.
-Typically, in fixed-length numbers such as hash keys, unicode key code, and so on.
+Typically, in fixed-length numbers such as hash keys, checksums, unicode key code, and so on.
 The `FormattedNumber` class handles them with a separate property.

 For example, `0C4A9EF2:H` is parsed as one leading zero, significand `C4A9EF2`, empty exponent and empty invalid part.